simplicitesoftware/javascript-api/README.md

 Introduction
 ------------

-This is the NodeJS API for the [Simplicit&eacute;&reg; platform](http://www.simplicitesoftware.com).
+This is the Node.js API for the [Simplicit&eacute;&reg; platform](http://www.simplicitesoftware.com).

 To install it: